pingcap/tidb/docs/design/2018-10-19-table-partition.md

 The syntax should be always MySQL compatible, as TiDB's promise from the beginning.

-For those partitioned tables which contain unimplemented features, TiDB parses the SQL but ignores its partition attributes, regards the table as a normal one.
+For those partitioned tables which contain unimplemented features, TiDB parses the SQL statements but ignores its partition attributes, and regards the table as a normal one.

 ## Compatibility